Skip to main content

 name service plan bound apps last operation

-messaging1 a9s-messaging312 messaging-cluster-small bindingo create succeeded
+messaging1 a9s-messaging313 messaging-cluster-small bindingo create succeeded

-messaging2 a9s-messaging312 messaging-cluster-small create succeeded
+messaging2 a9s-messaging313 messaging-cluster-small create succeeded

-Additional prerequisites regarding command line tools:
+This approach has additional prerequisites regarding command line tools:

 • BASH (some shell)